AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 </details>

 <details>
-<summary>The video sending bitrate on Android Chrome fails to reach the preset value.</summary>
+<summary>The bitrate when sending video on Android Chrome fails to reach the preset value.</summary>
 <p>

 **Scope**: Certain Android devices, such as Xiaomi and OnePlus.